nemaara/A_New_Order/README_egallager_mods.txt

   captions, and tweaked the turns.
 On a third pass I allowed the Oracle's forces to recruit City Militia (since I was kind of disappointed they weren't used more throughout the campaign), and adjusted recruitment patterns to ensure all available recruits could be recruited.
+Additional changes: recall Reumario, add wolves_multipacks MAI, have some of the burnt villages be unburnt on EASY, have allied AI attempt to avoid water, other misc. additional AI tweaks, clarify that Matthias Ramon can die (and add some events involving him), give Matthias Ramon and Fat Bart traits, adjust recruitment patterns, etc.
 20 Okladia: copyediting, vary gold amounts with difficulty, give Deorien extra traits on EASY
 21a Abducted Bride: I gave the player consolation units for any missing recalls